samartzidis/NanoWakeWord/README.md

 # Why

-I was specifically looking for a simle wake-word library for C# that would run on desktop Windows/Linux and also on 64-bit Raspberry Pi devices.
+I was specifically looking for a simple wake-word library for C# that would run on desktop Windows/Linux and also on 64-bit Raspberry Pi devices.
 Amongst the currently available options, PocketSphinx was not performing adequately enough, SnowBoy was EOL, without source code and no Windows runtime support.
 Picovoice/Porcupine was performing well but had an annoying licensing and registration model.
 It tracks down library usage on startup (over the internet) and potentially bans you for life if their platform detects licensing violations,